SAFETY SUMMARY WITH WARNINGS

 - Do not share your Trulicity pen, syringe, or needles with another person.

 This summary provides basic information about Trulicity but does not include all information known about this medicine.
 Read the information that comes with your prescription each time your prescription is filled.
-This information does not take the place of talking with your doctor.
-Be sure to talk to your doctor or other healthcare provider about Trulicity and how to take it.
-Your doctor is the best person to help you decide if Trulicity is right for you.
+This information does not take the place of talking with your healthcare provider.
+Be sure to talk to your healthcare provider about Trulicity and how to take it.
+Your healthcare provider is the best person to help you decide if Trulicity is right for you.

 Trulicity® and its delivery device base are registered trademarks owned or licensed by Eli Lilly and Company, its subsidiaries, or affiliates.